Dodge Park History - Part of Portland's Culture for 100 Years

 This electric trolley carried passengers to Dodge Park for nearly two decades.

 The annual report for the Portland Water Bureau for 1926 notes that "a conservative estimate of visitors during the last summer would be thirty thousand....At times there was hardly room enough to accommodate the crowds that poured into the Park on Sundays."
 No less than 168 picnic tables and 72 brick campfire grills as well as stacks of firewood served the weekend crowds.

 The trolley, which crossed the Sandy River on a wooden trestle bridge, was also known as the "Picnic Train."

 As the handwritten caption states, this photo was taken around 1912.

 Trolley service ended in 1930, but roadways and a bridge installed in the 1920s continued to give people access the park.

 In the 1940s, the City of Portland established a "Boys and Girls Camp" at Dodge Park in addition to the picnic grounds.
-The Water Bureau and Portland Parks Bureau co-managed the park until the late 1980s when the Water Bureau took over management for good.
+The Water Bureau and Portland Parks Bureau co-managed the park until the late 1980s.

-In the 21st century, the Portland Water Bureau's aim is to manage Dodge Park for all visitors to enjoy.
-The bureau has begun improving many of the park's facilities and structures including comfort stations, picnic and play areas, parking, and signage.
-The bureau has also developed a coordinated approach to improving the park in the long run with a 10-year Master Plan and updated park policies.
+In the 21st century, the City's aim is to manage Dodge Park for all visitors to enjoy.
+The City has improved many of the park's facilities and structures including comfort stations, picnic and play areas, parking, and signage.
+The City also developed a coordinated approach to improving the park in the long run with a 10-year Master Plan and updated park policies.